jshvn/professional/linkedin.md

 ##### June 2012 - September 2012
 ##### Rocklin, CA

+Overview:

-I joined the Research and Development Engineering team to build an automated firmware verification and testing system, and to develop test tools and frameworks for the now-released GalilSuite application.
+Joined the Research and Development Engineering team to build an automated firmware verification and testing system.
+I also developed tooling frameworks for the now-released GalilSuite application.

+Highlights:

+* Rewrote existing test software reducing execution time in half
-- Created an automated firmware verification system supporting tens of controllers
+* Wrote automated firmware verification system with ability to simultaneously support tens of controllers
-- Ensured timely release of GalilSuite product by building an automated test framework
-- Rewrote existing test software for 100% improvement in execution time
-- Constructed portable (Windows/Linux) tool for auditing GalilSuite server API
+* Wrote portable (Windows/Linux) tool for GalilSuite server API audits

----
-### Academic Success Counselor
-#### University of California, Riverside
-##### June 2011 - June 2012
-##### Riverside, CA

-- Facilitate quarterly Academic Recovery Workshops and open door office hours
-- Provide knowledge of campus resources, student organizations, and success programs
-- Present introductory material in engineering classes
-- Confer knowledge of study skills, time management techniques, and priorities planning

 ## Projects

----
-### Carma - A solution to texting while driving
-##### April 2015 - March 2016

-My team and I developed a technological solution that solves the 'texting while driving' problem.
-The application, dubbed Carma, completely inhibits the identified driver from using selected applications on their Android device while operating a vehicle.
-Some clever code running on the Android device, a Raspberry Pi, and an interface with the vehicle via the onboard OBDII port allows us to accomplish this.
-This work was completed under the guidance of Professor Majid Sarrafzadeh.
-Email me for our final research paper and details!